Jahangir Karimi, Associate Dean of Faculty, Staff and Operations

-GMAT is preferred for all the graduate business programs.
-Students may submit a GRE score for any of the graduate degree programs, but the decision to accept the GRE is on a case by case basis.
+GMAT waivers are available on a case-by-case basis and can be requested while completing the online application.
+GMAT waivers are primarily considered based on a previous graduate degree and/or considerable work experience.
+Students may submit a GMAT or GRE score for any of the graduate degree programs, but the decision to accept the GRE is on a case by case basis.
 If you have not taken either the GMAT or the GRE, we strongly recommend the GMAT.
-GMAT waivers are available on a case-by-case basis and can be requested while completing the online application.
-GMAT waivers qre primarily considered based on a previous graduate degree and/or considerable work experience.
 Other graduate admission exams such as the MCAT and LSAT may also be considered, but, some programs will not accept either.
 See individual program information for specifics.
-The MS in business analytics program does not accept the LSAT or MCAT in place of the GMAT or GRE without extensive verifiable evidence of the student’s prior mathematical preparation and coursework.
-For more detailed information on admissions requirements, phone the graduate programs office 303-315-8211 or email them at: firstname.lastname@example.org.
+The MS in Business Analytics program does not accept the LSAT or MCAT in place of the GMAT or GRE without extensive verifiable evidence of the student’s prior mathematical preparation and coursework.
+For more detailed information on admissions requirements, phone the graduate programs office 303-315-8211 or email them at: email@example.com.

 While we do not require work experience, a record of appropriate employment at increasing levels of responsibility is considered a positive indicator of the likelihood of successful completion of graduate work.
 A resume must be submitted with the application materials.